ibm-cloud-docs/vpc/nlb-udp.md

 UDP is only supported on network load balancers.
 When configuring UDP and attaching a pool to your listener, you must configure the pool with the same protocol as the listener.
 {: important}

-For more information about limitations, see [IBM Cloud Network Load Balancer for VPC limitations](/docs/vpc?topic=vpc-nlb-limitations) and [Port range limitations](/docs/vpc?topic=vpc-nlb-port-ranges&interface=ui#port-range-limitations).
+For more information about limitations, see [Known issues for network load balancers](/docs/vpc?topic=vpc-nlb-limitations) and [Port range limitations](/docs/vpc?topic=vpc-nlb-port-ranges&interface=ui#port-range-limitations).

 ## Configuring UDP using the UI
 {: #udp-ui}